EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Analysis Comparison to Past Events

 In our companion paper, we show that EP\,250108a/SN\,2025kg's prompt FXT, early ($\delta t \lesssim 6$~days) optical light curve, and radio upper limits are consistent with a trapped or weak jet from a collapsar \citep{EylesFerris25}.
 Motivated to explore if this event is an typical FXT SN, we consider any potential correlations between the high-energy and SN properties of FXTs (Figure~\ref{fig:xray_sn_space}).

 In addition to EP\,250108a/SN\,2025kg, we include the events SNe\,1998bw, 2006aj, 2008D, 2010bh, and 2024gsa in this comparison.
-We utilize the prompt X-ray (2-26 keV) emission of SN\,1998bw detected by BeppoSAX \citep{Galama+98,Pian+00}, X-ray detections by \textit{Swift}-XRT of SN\,2006aj, SN\,2008D, and SN\,2010bh pulled from UKSSDC \citep{Evans+07,Evans+09}, and the prompt X-ray emission of SN\,2024gsa and SN\,2025kg observed by {\it EP} \citep{GCN_EP250108a_disc,Sun+24}.
+We utilize the prompt X-ray (2-26 keV) emission of SN\,1998bw detected by BeppoSAX \citep{Galama+98,Pian+00}, X-ray detections by \textit{Swift}-XRT of SN\,2006aj, SN\,2008D, and SN\,2010bh pulled from UKSSDC \citep{Evans+07,Evans+09}, and the prompt X-ray emission of SN\,2024gsa and SN\,2025kg observed by {\it EP} \citep{Sun+24,Li+25_ep250108a}.
 We caution that these properties are drawn from a variety of instruments, each with different energy ranges and slewing strategies.
 However, we note that these comparisons span several orders of magnitude, mitigating some biases.
 We mark the different instruments in Figure~\ref{fig:xray_sn_space}.
 For SN properties, we incorporate SN peak magnitudes derived from the light curves presented in Sections~\ref{sec:lcs} and Si $\lambda 6355$ velocities presented in Section~\ref{subsec:velocities}.

 Figure~\ref{fig:xray_sn_space} highlights that SN\,2025kg, SN\,1998bw and SN\,2006aj occupy a similar region in the parameter space of peak SN and peak X-ray luminosity (see also Figure 13 of \citet{EylesFerris25}).
 We observe a potential trend in these properties for the objects outside of this cluster, though a significantly larger sample is needed to test this trend further.
-SN\,2025kg and SN\,2006aj are also comparable in their observed FXT duration.
-However, we caution that the duration of {\it EP} events, in particular, is often set by instrumental rather than astrophysical effects and the duration of EP\,250108a is a preliminary value \citep{GCN_EP250108a_disc}.
-Of the \textit{Swift} events, there is a potential trend between SN peak brightness and observed FXT duration.
-Notably, EP\,250108a/SN\,2025kg has the longest X-ray duration of the events considered here.
+In terms of duration, the \textit{Swift} events show a potential trend between SN peak brightness and observed FXT duration.
+We do not observe any correlations between the remaining events.